 Kanchanaburi is situated west of Bangkok (Krungthep) and in a straight car ride only about 2 hours drive.
 But via a little sight seeing route one could visit the "Floating Market" (Talad nam) in Damoen Saduak and on the way also visit one of the once many coconut plantations in this area.
 Nowadays Kanchanaburi is a place of retreat for the Bangkokians to escape the busy and polluted city in the weekend.
-The natural surroundings of Kanchanaburi with its many (national) parks and waterfall’s are a big attraction for Thai people in the weekend.
-And in the evening the younger ones will join together at the many disco boats at the joining point of the Mea Nam Kwae Yai and the Mea Nam Kwae Noi to eat and drink.
+The natural surroundings of Kanchanaburi with its many National Parks and waterfall’s are a big attraction for Thai people in the weekend.
+And in the evening the younger ones will join together at the many disco boats at the joining point of the Mea Nam Khwae Yai and the Mea Nam Khwae Noi to eat and drink.

 Just like me the first time, in 1998, the most western tourist only see the famous tourist attractions and some of them even make only a one-day trip from Bangkok.
-I took the 7.40 ordinary train from Bangkok Noi (Thonburi) to arrive at Kanchanaburi at 10:50.
+This time I took the 7.40 ordinary train from Bangkok Noi (Thonburi) to arrive at Kanchanaburi at 10:50.
 In town there are plenty of guesthouses along the river, I choose the Sugar Can Guesthouse, with a few little wooden rooms in a lovely garden and managed by a lovely lady from Singapore.
 But just outside of town there are also very nice resorts, like The Felix Resort.